TaoLinShowdown/manga-guessr/README.md

 ### Statistics

-Manga Guessr also stores statistics for the most played, most correct, and least correct mangas.
+MangaGuessr also stores statistics for the most played, most correct, and least correct mangas.
 As more games are played more interesting results can be seen.

 ## Server